cfrg/draft-irtf-cfrg-bbs-pseudonyms/draft-irtf-cfrg-bbs-per-verifier-linkability.md

 ## Core Proof Generation

-This operations computes a BBS proof and a zero-knowledge proof of correctness of the pseudonym in "parallel" (meaning using common randomness), as to both create a proof that the pseudonym was correctly calculated using an undisclosed value that the Prover knows (i.e., the `nym_secret` value), but also that this value is "signed" by the BBS signature (the last undisclosed message).
+This operations computes a BBS proof and a zero-knowledge proof of correctness of the pseudonym in "parallel" (meaning using common randomness), as to both create a proof that the pseudonym was correctly calculated using an undisclosed value that the Prover knows (i.e., the `nym_secrets` value), but also that this value is "signed" by the BBS signature (the last undisclosed message).
 As a result, validating the proof guarantees that the pseudonym is correctly computed and that it was computed using the Prover identifier that was included in the BBS signature.

 The operation uses the `BBS.ProofInit` and `BBS.ProofFinalize` operations defined in [Section 3.7.1](https://www.ietf.org/archive/id/draft-irtf-cfrg-bbs-signatures-07.html#name-proof-initialization) and [Section 3.7.2](https://www.ietf.org/archive/id/draft-irtf-cfrg-bbs-signatures-07.html#name-proof-finalization) correspondingly of [@!I-D.irtf-cfrg-bbs-signatures], the `PseudonymProofInit` operation defined in (#pseudonym-proof-generation-initialization) and the `ProofWithPseudonymChallengeCalculate` defined in (#challenge-calculation).